-Children arriving after 8.50am will need to go to the office to be registered.
-They will be marked late from this point.
+Children arriving from 8.55am will need to go to the office to be registered.
+They will be marked late form this point as classroom registers have closed.
 Parent / carer will be issued with a punctuality expectations reminder slip.

-Children arriving from 8.51 - 9.15am will be marked as late using the 'L' code in the register.
+Children arriving from 8.55 - 9.15am will be marked as late using the 'L' code in the register.
 These 'L' codes will be reviewed by the Attendance Officer and the EWO on a regular basis.
 We may ask to meet with parents / carers if there appears to be a pattern of lateness as your child will be missing a significant amount of learning time.